 What Happened the Night of March 20, 1995?

-On the evening of March 20, 1995, Julie Lynn Ferguson, a 17-year-old high school student, ended her shift at Linens N Things at a strip mall in Greenbelt, Maryland.
+On the evening of March 20, 1995, Julie Lynn Ferguson, a 17-year-old high school student, ended her shift as a cashier at Linens N Things at a strip mall in Greenbelt, Maryland.
 She called her mom to confirm that friends were going to pick her up.
 She said goodnight to co-workers, went into the liquor store next door to buy a soda and sat on a flower box close to the street and waited for her ride.
 Witnesses waved to Julie as they ducked into the liquor store.
 They saw a red/maroon Jetta-like car pull up in front of where Julie was sitting but thought nothing of it, perhaps thinking the car was her ride or friends saying hello.
 However, when Julie’s actual friends arrived, Julie had vanished.
 The only trace left of her was a shopping bag and a soda can that was still wet with condensation.

 Julie had no known enemies and was generally liked by many different groups of people.
 Those who knew Julie don’t think she would willingly get into a car with someone she didn’t know.
 Julie wouldn’t wait outside alone in an area where she thought she wasn’t safe.
 After all, the strip mall where she worked still had stores open—a liquor store, a Wendy’s, a Safeway.
 Greenbelt is known for its police presence and it wouldn’t have been unusual to see a patrol car standing or parked somewhere in the strip mall.
 People were rollerblading in the parking lot, friends and acquaintances of Julie saw or spoke to her up to moments before she vanished.
 She was there and then she was not.